This homemade, creamy, cozy, comfort food will warm you up on the chilliest, dreariest day. It's one of my favorite soup recipes.

 It's easy to make and will last a good 4 days in your refrigerator if it's tightly covered with plastic wrap or placed in an airtight container and kept cold.

-Expert Tip: Never boil creamy soups.
-Bring just to a simmer and heat slowly or you run the risk of the milk curdling.
+Never boil creamy soups.
+Bring them just to a simmer and heat slowly, or you risk the milk curdling.

 - Any type of potato (including Idaho russet) is fine for this recipe; however I like to use thin skinned potatoes like red potatoes or Yukon Gold so I don't have to peel them!

 - Any kind of milk (dairy or non-dairy) will work.
-Using evaporated milk is an old fashioned technique that make it extra creamy!
+Using evaporated milk is an old-fashioned technique that makes the potato soup extra creamy!

 - You can omit the cream and use all milk if you like.